lightwastak3n/coding-problems/AoC/Advent_of_Code_2023.md

       142    0.004    0.000    0.004    0.000 {method 'add' of 'set' objects}
 ```
 so I guess `move_rocks` and `get_load` are major slowdowns.

+### Day 15
+One of the easiest days so far.
+Took way longer to read part 2 and understand it than to actually code it.